threefoldtech/info_grid/src/getstarted/TF_Connect/TF_Connect.md

 ![farming_tf_wallet_43](./img/farming_tf_wallet_43.png)

 That's it!
-You've now created a Threefold Connect account.
+You've now created a ThreeFold Connect account.

-All that is left to do is to create a Threefold Connect wallet.
+All that is left to do is to create a ThreeFold Connect wallet.
 This is very simple.

 Let's go!

 ***

-## Create a Threefold Connect Wallet
+## Create a ThreeFold Connect Wallet

-To create a wallet, click on the Threefold Connect app menu, then choose *Wallet*.
+To create a wallet, click on the ThreeFold Connect app menu, then choose *Wallet*.

 ![farming_tf_wallet_13](./img/farming_tf_wallet_13.png)